the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 A recent one highlighting some aspects in more detail than what we are doing here is (Landwehr2017).

 #### Creating documented code building blocks (DOCBB)
 The RSE should be able to create building blocks from source code that are reusable.
+This ranges from simple libraries of functions up to complex architectures consisting of multiple softwares.

-#### building distributable libraries (LIBS)
+#### Building distributable libraries (LIBS)
 The RSE should be able to distribute their code with their domain/language specific distribution platforms.

 #### Software Behaviour Awareness and Analysis(MOD)